all fired up: the clé guide to using tile in your fireplace

 this is the larger wall space that envelops the fireplace itself: it may be recessed or protruding or may even be created by simply using tile to define the fireplace’s physical boundaries. simply put: this is top tile territory.

-on the left, glazed brick takes it to the top. design: hammer + spear; photography: roger davies. on the right, eastern earthenware (in rice paper) goes for tone-on-tone elegance. design: giancarlo valle; photography: stephen kent johnson for architectural digest.
+glazed brick takes it to the top. design: hammer + spear; photography: roger davies.

-this is the outward-facing front of the fireplace–often with a mantel above–that effectively frames the fire box. this gives you a great design opportunity to create a focal point, often by contrasting the surround with a second material (we suggest…tile).
+the fireplace “face” is the outward-facing front of the fireplace–often with a mantel above–that effectively frames the fire box. this gives you a great design opportunity to create a focal point, often by contrasting the surround with a second material (we suggest…more tile).

 as this space is generally smaller than a surround, you have the opportunity to go a bit bigger in terms of color and pattern to create a sharp focal point. we love the look of cement tile on faces, whether it’s a pattern, a color, or a texture. design tip: to map out a patterned cement tile for a fireplace, consider using a cardboard template and lay out the tile from the center.